Checking Out and Reserving Materials

 The Nassau County Public Library System does not monitor and has no control over the information accessed through the internet, and therefore is not responsible for the internet’s content.
 The internet is an unregulated, global medium that provides access to current local, national, and international information.
 As an unregulated entity, the internet may also contain some information that is erroneous, biased, or controversial.
 Parents or legal guardians of minor children (under the age of 18) have the responsibility of supervising their child’s use of the internet.

 Recommended sites for research are bookmarked on the library’s computers.
 These sites have been selected by the library staff, following the guidelines as outlined in the Collection Development policy.

 View information on the responsibilities of users.

-Nassau County has 5 library branches: Fernandina Beach, Yulee, Callahan, Hilliard, and Bryceville.
-There are also automated book lockers and book drops at the Fernandina Beach library and the James Pages Building.
+Nassau County has five library branches: Fernandina Beach, Yulee, Callahan, Hilliard, and Bryceville.
+There are also automated book lockers and book drops at the Fernandina Beach Library and the James Pages Building.
 You may use your library card to checkout or return materials at any of these locations.

 For questions about your library card, call (904) 530 – 6500.

 To obtain a library card without charge you must be a permanent resident of the state of Florida.
 You are also eligible for a card if you own property or a business in Nassau County.
 Proof of residence, or property ownership, is required at the time of application.

 The most common proof or residency accepted is either a current Florida Drivers License or voter’s identification card.
 Other acceptable forms of identification include:

 - Current rent receipt